trending_up Reporting

 GL Periods

-• Expenditure commitments data is only returned if the ending GL Period requested is the Last Closed or Current open period.
+• The system returns expenditure commitments data only if the requested ending GL Period is the Last Closed or Current open period.

-By award and Consolidated Budget CoA level 4, compares the fiscal year budget amount to the sum of actuals (displayed by GL period), expenditure commitments and anticipated payout to determine the projected budget variance amount.
-(Due to the way this report is constructed, it requires more processing time before results are displayed.)
+This view compares the fiscal year budget amount to the sum of actuals (displayed by GL period), expenditure commitments, and anticipated payout by award and Consolidated Budget Chart of Accounts level 4 to determine the projected budget variance amount.
+It also displays the net investment balance amount and the projected budget variance less investment amount.
+(Due to the way this report is constructed, it requires more processing time before the system displays results.)

 At the bottom of the report, are links to the Budget Variance and Budget Variance Data Download that when selected will run using the same selection criteria entered in the Projected Budget Variance Report.